ax3l91/vhdlFir/README.md

 The delta is a testbench that passes a "1" so we can get the filter coefficients in the output

-testbench reads the data from the file exportedWave.
+testbench reads the data from the file exportedWave.txt then writes the output in a write.txt for further analysis.
 The exported wave has been exported from MATLAB.